0xInfection/TIDoS-Framework/lib/README.md

 - [MySQL-python](https://pypi.org/project/MySQL-python)
 - [DNSDumpsterAPI](https://github.com/paulsec/api-dnsdumpster.com)

-[Setuptools](https://pypi.org/project/setuptools) is a non-modified version of the original copy and is just a fork.
+[Setuptools](https://pypi.org/project/setuptools) is a non-modified version of the original package and is just a fork.

 It is these Python Packages which TIDoS needs to run.